Rich Little: Early career in Canada

 By the 1960s, Little was taking his act to Toronto, where he performed at coffee houses, nightclubs, and other venues.

 In 1963, Little issued two LPs through the Canadian division of Capitol Records.
 The first was My Fellow Canadians with his radio partner, Les Lye.
-The album was inspired by Vaughn Meader's hit American satirical album The First Family and concentrated on Canadian political satire, featuring Little impersonating figures well-known to a Canadian audience such as Diefenbaker, Lester Pearson and Tommy Douglas.
+The album was inspired by Vaughn Meader's hit American satirical album The First Family and concentrated on Canadian political satire, featuring Little impersonating figures well known to a Canadian audience such as Diefenbaker, Lester Pearson and Tommy Douglas.
 His second album was Scrooge and the Stars, which featured Little acting out Charles Dickens' A Christmas Carol entirely on his own, playing all the roles as 22 different Hollywood stars, ranging from Jack Benny to Jack Webb.
 The album was released in early November, but it was withdrawn a few weeks later due to the assassination of John F. Kennedy, as Little had imitated JFK in the role of the Spirit of Christmas Present and had Kennedy say the line "Scrooge, my life upon the globe is brief; it ends tonight.
 In fact, it ends as fast as you can say your name."

+Little continued to build his reputation in Canada through appearances on CBC radio and television before moving permanently to the United States in late 1965 though he would continue to make appearances in Canada.
+In 1966, he starred in his own CBC Radio comedy series, The Rich Little Show.